ircv3/ircv3-specifications/extensions/account-registration.md

    to process
  * `custom-account-name` - if present, the account name can be different from the user's current nickname

+This specification also defines the informational `draft/account-required` capability.
+If present, it indicates that the connection to the server cannot be completed unless the clients authenticates, typically via SASL.
+Note, the absence of this capability does not indicate that connection registration can be completed without authentication; it may be disallowed due to specific properties of the connection (e.g. an untrustworthy IP address), which will be indicated instead by `FAIL * ACCOUNT_REQUIRED`.
+If the capability value `draft/account-registration=before-connect` is advertised, clients should respond to both of these conditions by suggesting that the user register an account.
+Clients MUST NOT request `draft/account-required`, servers MUST reject any `CAP REQ` command including this capability.

 ### Commands